About ChurchSafety

 2. Disclaimer

-The application of the information varies from premises to premises and changes must be made to reflect the needs of the congregation.
-There are some differences between regulations in different regions of the United Kingdom (with English legislation and Approved Codes of Practice being referenced on this Website where appropriate).
-Additional guidance or information might need to be obtained from a denominational or diocese office where applicable.
+• There are some differences between regulations in different regions of the United Kingdom (with English legislation and Approved Codes of Practice being referenced on this Website where appropriate).

 3. Data Protection

 We may keep any correspondence that we have with you for our own records and we will not share this with any third party.

-If you are a ChurchSafety Member, the information you provide will be used for the purpose of your membership and, if you agree, inclusion on a possible newsletter in the future.
+If you are a ChurchSafety Member, the information you provide will be used for the purpose of maintaining membership records.
 If you choose to use any member services, your information might also need to be shared with a third party only for the purposes of providing this service.

 This Website is best viewed using any up-to-date Web browser.
 JavaScript and pop-ups are used on this Website in a small number of places and there is no risk to your computer.
+We recommend that you use an up-to-date Internet Security package.